FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

             image: mongo:4.0.12

-Then you can run it using ``docker-compose up -d``.
+Then you can run it using ``docker compose up -d``.
 It might take a while to start.
-You can run ``docker-compose logs -f`` to follow the output log.
+You can run ``docker compose logs -f`` to follow the output log.
 Once you see a message, that the application started, the FAIR Data Point should be working, and you can open http://localhost.

 There are two default user accounts.
 See the :ref:`Users and Roles <users-and-roles>` section to read more about users and roles.
 The default accounts are